“The Welcoming” Immigrant Rights Peace Sculpture

 Advisory Specialist staff member to the OWHR Institute Quebec and Executive Board Member to our Arts Way Home Charitable Fund, Inc. (Washington, D.C.) for our monumental bronze immigrant rights sculpture placement and partnership with the City of Laredo, Texas.
 Matt Adams is also Advisory Staff to our “Monitor and Policy” Working Group and the OWHR Institute’s Amnesty Working Group.

 Matt Adams is the legal director for Northwest Immigrant Rights Project, where he has worked since 1998 representing immigrants from all over the world.
-He has an extensive practice in federal courts with thirteen published decisions granting relief to his clients in the United States Courts of Appeals.
+He has an extensive practice in federal courts with now up to 15 published victory decisions granting relief to his clients in the United States Courts of Appeals.
 In addition, he has served as class counsel in several successful class action challenges before federal district courts, including Franco-Gonzalez, et al. v.
 Holder, et al., where the district court granted class certification on behalf of detained individuals with mental impairments, and issued a permanent injunction, ordering the United States to create the the very first appointed counsel system in the immigration courts.
 Franco-Gonzalez v.
 Holder, 2013 WL 3674492 (C.D.Cal.
 2013).
 He was also class counsel in A.B.T. v.
 U.S. Citizenship and Immigration Services, 2013 WL 5913323 (W.D.Wash.
 2013), representing a successful nationwide class challenge to practices preventing asylum applicants from obtaining employment authorization.
 Much of his litigation is focused on challenges to immigration detention.

 Matt is a member of the King County Public Defenders Advisory Board and the National Immigration Project’s Board of Directors.
 Matt graduated from UC Berkeley Law and received his undergraduate degree from Brigham Young University.